Tips for Keeping Your Outdoor Electrical Box Waterproof

 Use a GFCI Outdoor Outlet

-Installing a ground fault circuit interrupter is actually required by the country's National Electrical Code.
+Installing a ground-fault circuit interrupter is actually required by the country's National Electrical Code.
 You can tell if you have a GFCI outdoor outlet by seeing "test" and "reset" buttons with the embossed letters "WR" (noting that the outlet is weather resistant).
 All GFCI outlets for outdoor use will need to be controlled by their own dedicated 20-amp circuits.
 You'll be using these outlets for holiday and decorative lights safely throughout the year once you have a professional set them up.

-Make Sure Outlets are Properly Installed
+Make Sure Outlets Are Properly Installed

 If you're not certain that the outdoor outlets were installed properly or that they are up to current code, your best and safest bet is to bring in a professional to examine them thoroughly.
 The previous homeowner might have cut corners and had a friend or unlicensed electrician install them.

 Please note that if we detect any problems, it's easy to rectify and make your outdoor outlets safe and secure.
+Contact David Gray Electrical to make sure your outlets are installed correctly!

 Install a Weatherproof Cover

 Yes, you can safely use electrical appliances outside while it's raining (assuming you are under cover, such as in an outdoor kitchen/dining area), as long as you have a waterproof cover in place.
-You may see these listed as "bubble covers" or even "flip up covers" and they are designed to let you plug in a cord while keeping it safe from moisture.
+You may see these listed as "bubble covers" or even "flip up covers," and they are designed to let you plug in a cord while keeping it safe from moisture.

 Also mandated by the National Electrical Code, waterproof covers come with grooves that allow for the extension cords to exit from the bottom.
 Consult your electrician for details on waterproof cover configurations to meet your family's particular needs.